MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcbasetabctrl-class.md

  A [COLORREF](http://msdn.microsoft.com/library/windows/desktop/dd183449) value that specifies the background color of the active tab.

 ### Remarks
- By default, the background color of the active tab is `COLOR_WINDOW`.
+ By default, the background color of the active tab is COLOR_WINDOW.
 You can change the background color for the active tab by using the method [CMFCBaseTabCtrl::SetActiveTabColor](#setactivetabcolor).

 ##  <a name="getactivetabtextcolor"></a>  CMFCBaseTabCtrl::GetActiveTabTextColor
  Retrieves the text color for the active tab.